sagemath/trac_to_gh/Issue 5626.md

 # Issue 5626: when %latex goes bad in the notebook, it doesn't display the debug/error log anymore

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5626

 Original creator: was